Boston's Go-To Criminal Defense Law Firm

 Understanding the Criminal Process for Violent Crimes in Boston

-- MA Top 10 by National Academy of Criminal Defense Attorneys
+- Massachusetts Top 10 by the National Academy of Criminal Defense Attorneys

 Cases We Handle

-Our Boston violent crime lawyers can defend you against charges such as:
+As a Boston violent crime lawyer, I defend clients against charges including:

 - Accessory Before the Fact